kirstenwerner/seattle_restaurant_rememberall/README.md

 ## Code of Conduct

-Everyone interacting in the WashingtonSkiReport project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'awesome-entropy-8020'/washington_ski_report/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the SeattleRestaurantRememberall project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'awesome-entropy-8020'/seattle-restaurant-rememberall/blob/master/CODE_OF_CONDUCT.md).